bluesky/bluesky-pods/README.md

 This is a set of buildah and podman scripts that will stand up a pod that can run a Bluesky session and an out-of-core adaptive plan

+### Terms

+- **image** : The binary blob that can be run as a container
+- **container** : A running image.
+You can have many containers running the same image simultaneously.
+As part of starting the container you can pass in environmental variables and mount directories from the host into the container (read-only or read/write)
+- **pod** : A collection of running containers that share a conceptual local network.
+When the pod is created you can control which ports are visible to the host machine.
+Internal to the pod ``localhost`` can be used to access a container's peers and the IP address of the host to access exposed services from other pods.

 ## Get podman

 Podman and buildah are packaged on many Linux distributions.
 Refer to